 Namely, the standards in Texas for so-called “field sobriety” testing begin with the National Highway Traffic Safety Administration’s Standardized Field Sobriety Test Battery (SFSTs).
 SFSTs are perhaps the single most common evidence used against people in DWI cases, since they are used in almost every case.
 The best DWI lawyer in Corpus Christi simply must be able to effectively cross-examine the arresting officer about SFSTs because the tests otherwise appear to be valid and incriminating.

-The Texas breath test standard has long been CMI’s Intoxilyzer 5000, but the Intoxilyzer 9000 is now approved by Texas and is being phased into service.
-The best DWI lawyer in Corpus Christi must able to demonstrate the limits and fallacies of breath testing, including whether procedures were followed, assumptions made about human physiology by the designers of the machines, and the wide margins of error built into the procedures, among many other concepts.
+The Texas breath test for evidentiary purposes is the Intoxilyzer 9000.
+The best DWI lawyers in Corpus Christi must able to demonstrate the limits and fallacies of breath testing, including whether procedures were followed, assumptions made about human physiology by the designers of the machines, and the wide margins of error built into the procedures, among many other concepts.

 The best DWI lawyers understand blood testing can be challenged from many angles, including how, when, where, and by whom the blood was drawn, how it was preserved, how it was stored, how and when it was tested, and what potential flaws and mistakes could affect the reliability of the result.